CalebBarnes/vscode-extension-mdx-ts-paths-alias/README.md

 ## Requirements

 Make sure you have the "MDX" extension installed in your VSCode editor.

-You can install it by following these steps
+You can install it by searching "MDX" in the Extensions view (`Ctrl+Shift+X`).

 ## Known Issues